When a dog has diarrhea every hour, it’s an alarming situation that can quickly lead to dehydration, electrolyte imbalances, and worsening illness.

 Frequent, urgent episodes of loose stool usually mean something is irritating the digestive tract or preventing normal fluid absorption.

-This guide explains the most common causes of a dog having diarrhea every hour, what you can do at home, and when it’s best to involve your veterinarian.
+In this guide, we explain the reasons why a dog may have diarrhea every hour, what you can do at home, and when to involve your veterinarian.

 Dog Has Diarrhea Every Hour: Why It Happens